 The fairy told King Sorapis that she would give him the mirror only if he turned into a mountain, to protect his beautiful garden from the beating sun, which made her flowers wither prematurely.
 The king, grudgingly, accepted and, just as he was handing the mirror to his daughter, began to transform, becoming a giant mountain.
 The little Misurina, who was sitting on her father's lap, realized she was on the edge of a precipice and, seized by vertigo, fell ruinously.

-Hoping you liked the page on what to do in Lake Misurina, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page about what to see in Lake Misurina.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.